ronaldbosma/blog/content/blog/deploy-azure-workbook-with-bicep/index.md

 > NOTE: when you open the workbook in the Azure Portal, you'll get the error `Failed to resolve table or column expression named 'ApimRequests'...` because we haven't deployed the `ApimRequests` function yet.

+### Deploy Function

+The last step is to deploy the function that the workbook is dependent on.